Skip to content

 ETSI TS 102 941 (Trust List Management) Standard CTL/CRL processes for European PKI trust frameworks.
 Credential Management Authorities

 ETSI TS 102 942 Standard Access control rules and cert-based enforcement.
-Credential Management Authorities, Infrastructure Owner Operators
+Credential Management Authorities, Infrastructure Owners and Operators

 ETSI TS 102 943 Standard Encryption and confidentiality services.
 Credential Management Authorities